 Help those who are unable to leave their house by volunteering to deliver medication and other essentials.
 These people may be at greater risk of mental health problems, particularly if they live alone, so knowing they have people to help could help to reduce stress and anxiety.

 This is one of the best things you can do to improve your mental health.
-Exercise is proven to reduce stress, as well as increasing energy levels and helping us sleep better too.
+Exercise is proven to reduce stress, as well as increase energy levels and help us sleep better too.

 Diet can play a huge role in how we feel.
 Healthy eating, like exercising, gives us energy and helps to improve our mood.

 As tempting as it seems to stay in your pyjamas all day, it’s important that you find a routine for your day.
 It will help to give your day purpose and give you a sense of achievement – something that can be a huge boost to your mental well-being.

 Do something for you

 This is particularly important if you are juggling family life and/or work every day.
 It’s important to take time for yourself.
 Have a bath, go for a walk on your own, and do some gardening.
 Whatever you like doing to relax and unwind, make sure you do something you enjoy.

 Arrange regular video or phone catch-ups with family and friends.
 This interaction can have a hugely positive impact on how you feel and can help to stop you from feeling isolated.